ericPantarotto/react_completeGuide/_notes/notes.md

 On the other hand, images that are used inside of components should typically be stored in the `src/` folder (e.g., in `src/assets/`).

+### Concept Repetition: Working with State

+When wer're updating the state, calling this `state` updating function, it will then also cause React to re-execute this component function and it will cause React to reevaluate this JSX code and see if anything changed.

+And if anything did change, those changes will be reflected to the real DOM and other component functions.

+if some child component like this `Player` component changes, the `App` component, which is a parent component to the player component does not care about that and will not reevaluate.

 <!---
 [comment]: it works with text, you can rename it how you want